 “Alexander, a boy of ten, ran past Mr. Weed’s grocery store and down the alleyway, wearing his good brown church shoes, for it was Sunday noon and the congregation had just let out minutes ago.
 The pockets of his newly ironed blue dress pants were stuffed with wadded one-dollar bills, all five of them, he took from his hidden cigar box underneath his bed at home.”
 SHOOTING DICE WITH THE SHOESHINE BOYS Adult Thriller

-Dibbles, the dingo, saw them first; her favorite sugar cookies in the bakery window.
-“I like chocolate chip cookies,” Wiscowski her pet cow said.
+Dibbles the barn cat saw them first, her favorite sugar cookies in the bakery window.
+“I like chocolate chip cookies,” Wiscowski, her best cow friend, said.
 “I like to dunk them in milk.”-DIBBLES & WISCOWSKI “GOING TO BUY A COOKIE” Picture book ages 3-8 yo

 Published: Issue 2 Dribble Drabble Review (… complete story arcs achieved in mere 50 and 100 words are nothing short of exemplary.)

 by Bru Benson, USA

 They smelled of garlic and cheese, both sitting at the table with great big grins.
 Bread crusts disemboweled on plates of half-eaten food.
 The children’s tummies were so full and fat, their shirts wouldn’t meet their waistbands.
 Fat full children each with halos, until father came home.
 Then everything changed.